fighting-dreamer/concurrency-control/README.md

 - [ ] Should we use some kind of Locking to enable concurrent execution ?
 ```
-This helps executions to make changes to 2 seperate areas but ensure no concurrent changes are happening to same data at same time, so Some Concurrency while maintaining consistency.
+This helps executions to make changes to 2 seperate areas but ensure no concurrent changes are happening to same data at same time, so we get some Concurrency while maintaining Consistency.
 ```
 - [ ] Should we provide each user its own copy of data to execute upon?
 ```